microsoft/Tyche/README.md

-# ThermoFisher Multi-Agent AI Chat Application
+# Multi-Agent AI Chat Application

 This project is a full-stack chat application using Azure OpenAI and Azure AI Search, built with Semantic Kernel.
 It features a FastAPI backend and a React frontend, designed for multi-agent extensibility.